- How Long Should You Spend in Hakone? - 22 June 2025

 What If I Have Two Bags?

-So, if you have two bags both under 160cm that’s fine to carry them both on with you.
+So, if you have two bags, both of which are under 160cm, it’s fine to carry them both with you.

 What About Strollers?